quangkhuedinhdo/first-jekyll/my_collections/_case-studies/Redesign-Base.vn-Homepage-Structure-Matters.md

 ---

 <p class="intro">
 Base.vn is a technology platform that offers comprehensive enterprise management software solutions in Vietnam.
-Its main products include Base Wework for task and project management, Base Workflow for automated process management, Base Request for handling internal requests, Base E-hiring for online recruitment, Base HRM for human resource management, Base Timeoff for leave management, and Base Expense for expense management.
+Its main products include Base Wework, Base Workflow, Base Request, Base E-hiring, Base HRM, Base Timeoff, and Base Expense.
 These solutions are designed to optimize operational processes and enhance work efficiency across various industries and business sizes.
+I love these kinds of management solutions.
+However, their website has some areas that need improvement.
+We could create a better website so that it works as well as their products.
 </p>
-<h2 class="headline">Lorem ipsum dolor sit amet consectetur.</h2>
+<h2 class="headline">What can we do now?</h2>
 <p class="paragraph">
   Lorem ipsum dolor sit amet consectetur.
 Justo semper volutpat vel mus diam sed est. Donec et sed pulvinar amet lacus.
 Morbi commodo arcu